Understanding Alcohol's Effects

 Men generally can drink more alcohol than women of the same size before they show its effects.
 This is because women have less body water than men of similar body weight.
 Because alcohol mixes with water, women tend to have a higher concentration of alcohol than men of the same weight after drinking the same amount of alcohol.
 Women also have lower levels of one of the enzymes that metabolizes alcohol, so the alcohol they drink stays in their bodies for a longer time.
 Therefore, with the same amount of consumption, a woman's brain and other organs are exposed to more alcohol and more of its toxic byproducts.

 As people get older, they usually have a higher fat-to-muscle ratio and less body water, so with the same amount of intake they may have a higher concentration of alcohol in the blood than younger people of the same weight.
-In addition, many older people take prescribed and over-the-counter (OTC) medications that may interact with alcohol.
+In addition, many older people take prescription and over-the-counter (OTC) medications that may interact with alcohol.
 The slower reaction times and problems with seeing and hearing put older people who are intoxicated at higher risk for falls and traffic accidents.
-People older than age 65 who drink alcohol should limit themselves to no more than one drink a day.
+People older than age 65 who drink alcohol should limit themselves to no more than 1 drink a day.

 What's in the drink